Saxum Vineyards Tour with Justin Smith

 Arriving at theSaxum Vineyards & Winery, I was greeted by their adorable dog.
 Honestly, I’m such a sucker for Golden Retrievers and labs since I grew up with them as a child.

 About Saxum Vineyards

-For those of you unfamiliar with Saxum Vineyards listen up and get to know them.
-They are the most highly acclaimed Winery in Paso Robles focusing on producing Grenache, Syrah, and Mourvedre based blends from the Willow Creek District of Paso Robles.
+For those of you unfamiliar with Saxum Vineyards, listen up and get to know them.
+Right now, they are the most highly acclaimed Winery in Paso Robles focusing on producing Grenache, Syrah, and Mourvedre based blends from the Willow Creek District of Paso Robles.

 What is their winemaking style?
 Described best by the Saxum team, ‘We let our rocky calcareous soils, steep hillsides, sunny days, and cooling ocean breezes speak through our wines by keeping our yields low, picking the fruit at the peak of ripeness, and using a minimalist approach in the cellar.
 We respect our land and farm everything sustainably without chemical fertilizers, herbicides, or pesticides.
 Because our vine’s roots penetrate deep through the fissures in the calcareous soil irrigation is rarely needed”.